Marlins vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Marlins and their opponents are 3-6-1 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total three times.

+- The last 10 Marlins matchups have not had a spread set by oddsmakers.

 Marlins Betting Records & Stats

-- The Marlins have been underdogs in 58 games this season and have come away with the win 26 times (44.8%) in those contests.
+- The Marlins have been victorious in 27, or 45.8%, of the 59 contests they have been chosen as underdogs in this season.

-- Miami is 9-14 this season when entering a game as the underdog by +125 or more on the moneyline.
+- Miami has a record of 14-20 in games where oddsmakers have it as underdogs of at least +110 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 44.4% chance of pulling out a win.
+- The moneyline set for this matchup implies the Marlins have a 47.6% chance of walking away with the win.

-- Miami and its opponents have gone over the total this season in 54 of its 118 opportunities.
+- Miami and its opponents have hit the over in 54 of its 119 games with a total this season.

-- The Marlins have an against the spread mark of 4-2-0 in six games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!